WriterArtistCoder/cow-simulator/README.md

 # cow-simulator
 A game that simulates a dairy farm.
 See https://github.com/WriterArtistCoder/cow-simulator/wiki for more.
-## Editor's Notes
-v1.2.2 - Oops, accidentally commited four times.
-Source code does not match .jar.
-v2.0.0 - Oops, accidentally commited four times.
+This is the gh-pages branch of the repository.
+Go to https://github.com/WriterArtistCoder/cow-simulator.git for the source code.